gusmacaulay/mentat/urbot/README.md

 If you want a chatbot that only answers your questions this can be changed at line 195 in ted/laurel.hoon.
 2. Due to breaking changes in JSON parsing with 413 I have included the code for 413 and 414+, comment out whichever is unnecessary.

+####  Thanks:

+Thanks to ?? for providing the S3 hoon code that allows upload and display of images.